-Bin-E is a solution for inside buildings – where all waste is placed in one bin – and sensors separate it into waste or recycling – and adds compaction.
+Bin-E is a smart waste solution for inside buildings where all waste is placed in one bin and sensors separate it into waste or recycling while also adding compaction.

-Evoeco provides an interactive response to peoples waste disposal – showing what you have put in bin and the environmental outcome.
+Evoeco provides an interactive response to peoples waste disposal, showing what you have put in the bin and the environmental outcome.

 “Digital video captures attention and shows users the exact items in your waste stream.
 On-screen messages educate and motivate users every time they throw away their waste in the bins.”

-Ecube provides a suite of services including solar panelled compaction devices and bin fullness monitoring systems.
+Ecube provides a suite of smart waste solution services which includes solar panelled compaction devices and bin fullness monitoring systems.
 They have a strong presence in stadiums and sports arenas.

 The smart waste solutions space is certainly very interesting with increasing options for boosting recycling through the usage of smart technology

-We are certain that a number of these innovations will really take of in Australia – and will keep you posted on the outcome.
+We are certain that a number of these innovations will really take off in Australia.
+We will keep you posted on the outcome.

-However – there are lots of progressive trends impacting the industry also – and Waster covers as many of these smart waste trends as we can in our regular blogs and articles on all things waste related.
+However, there are lots of progressive trends impacting the industry.
+Waster covers as many of these smart waste trends as we can in our regular blogs and articles on all things waste-related.

-In this blog we cover how the industry – both smart waste management and recycling – is becoming increasing data and analytics focused (technology to reduce waste) – and look at some of the more office based companies staking a claim in rubbish bins Sydney.
+So, we cover how the industry – both smart waste management and recycling that provides the best solutions – is becoming increasingly data and analytics-focused (technology to reduce waste) and look at some of the more office-based companies staking a claim in rubbish bins in Sydney.

 These sort of companies are changing the perception of what a garbage collection business is by applying technology to reduce waste!

 The management guru Peter Drucker likes to say things like: “if you can’t measure it, you can’t improve it”.
-Well if, there is one thing the waste industry has – is lots of things to measure and quite a few to improve.
+Well if, there is one thing the waste industry has, it is that it has lots of things to measure and quite a few to improve.

-In many ways, the industry of rubbish bins Sydney lends itself very well to analysis as it is basically 1000s of metric shaped bins containing various weights and types of rubbish, getting picked up a number of times each week.
-Waster of course provides collections of all standard Australian bin sizes – from 240 litre wheelie bins up to 4.5 cubic metre metal bins.
+In many ways, the industry of rubbish bins in Sydney lends itself very well to analysis as it is basically thousands of metric shaped bins containing various weights and types of rubbish, getting picked up a number of times each week.
+Waster of course provides collections of all standard Australian bin sizes – from 240-litre wheelie bins up to 4.5 cubic metre metal bins.

-Of course this waste can then be categorised as waste or recycling and we can even look at greenhouse gas emissions, number of truck trips or safety statistics.
-Basically a huge amount of data.
-See our blog on carbon neutral waste services.
+Of course, this waste can then be categorised as waste or recycling and we can even look at greenhouse gas emissions, the number of truck trips or safety statistics – basically, a huge amount of data.
+See our blog on carbon-neutral waste services.